-Shooters should get into their coach-pupil pairs, standing several arm-lengths apart and facing each squarely.
-The "pupil" should place on thumb over the other, then cross the fingers of the top hand over those of the bottom one.
+Shooters should pair up with an instructor, standing several arm lengths apart, and facing each other squarely.
+The shooter should place a thumb over the other, then cross the fingers of the top hand over those of the bottom hand.
 This leaves a small, triangular opening.
-Raise the hands, keeping both eyes open, and center the coach's nose in the triangular opening.
-At this point the coach should note which eye is visible in the opening.
-Then the "pupil" should bring his or her hands slowly back to the face keeping the coach's nose in the opening.
+Raise the hands, keeping both eyes open, and center the instructors' nose in the triangular opening.
+At this point the instructor should note which eye is visible in the opening.
+Then the shooter should bring their hands slowly back to the face, keeping the instructors' nose in the opening.
 The hands should come to the dominant eye.
-Coaches must watch closely for wavering between the eyes, an indication of "cheating" or forcing the hands to a predetermined eye.
-The exercise should be repeated several times to confirm the original results with both partners checking their eye dominance.
-Option: Shooter could cup their hands together, leaving small openings between the bases of the little finger and thumbs.
+Instructors must watch closely for wavering between the eyes, an indication of "cheating" or forcing the hands to a predetermined eye.
+The exercise should be repeated several times to confirm the original results.

+Option: Shooter could cup their hands together leaving a small opening between the base of the little finger and thumbs.
 A card or sheet of notebook paper with a small hole centered in it could also be used.